What is SCAMP?

-- that provides students interested in science, technology, engineering, and mathematics (STEM)
+- designed for students interested in science, technology, engineering, and mathematics (STEM)

-- an opportunity to increase their chances for academic success
+- is an opportunity for students to increase their chances for academic success

-- preparing them for what to expect in these ever changing career fields
+- prepares students for what to expect in these ever changing career fields

-The deadline for the SCAMP Summer Program is May 1, 2015.
-There are only fifteen spaces available, so you are strongly urged to apply early.
+The deadline for the SCAMP Summer Program is May 16, 2015.
+There are only fifteen spaces available, so you are strongly urged to APPLY NOW.

-If you have any questions about this program please contact the director, of SCAMP:
+If you have any questions about this program please contact the director of SCAMP at email@example.com